Innovation Grants

 Please email gibhs@uw.edu if you have any questions.

-GIBHS Innovation Grants are one-year awards intended to generate initial results that can help generate additional funding and/or resources.
-Awards will be range from $25,000 to $100,000.
+GIBHS Innovation Grants are intended to generate initial results that can help generate additional funding and/or resources.

 Tier 1 – up to $25,000